SherlynKBurkhart/HTML-CSS-practice/first/README.md

   height: 200px;
 }

-1. Save (command S).
+2. Save (command S).

 VIEW FILE IN BROWSER - ONLY OPENS IN CHROME
-0. Install "Chrome" browser if it is not installed on your computer.
+1. Install "Chrome" browser if it is not installed on your computer.
 	A. Google "chrome".
 	B. Install latest version.
-1. In Sublime Text move cursor over index.html file.
+1. In Sublime Text move cursor over index.html file text window space.
 2. Two finger click.
 3. Select "Open in Browser" in grey popup box.
 4. Files are opened in Chrome.
+5. You should see three boxes with the colors red, blue, and grey.

 WRITE MORE CODE INTO THE "index.html" FILE